maysunktong/week6-happythoughts/README.md

 CSS framework - Tailwind CSS

 ## Problem
 The Happy Thoughts board is built in order to practice state management in React.
-The board is a list of positive Christmas messages that users can share with each other.
+The board is a list of positive messages that users can share with each other.
 The messages are stored in an API and fetched from there.

 ## State initialization
 const [thoughts, setThoughts] = useState([]);: Initializes state for storing the array of thoughts retrieved from the API.